kiboschool/course-frontend-web-dev/src/lessons/javascript-review/project.md

 ## 7. Workspace and Complementary Readings

 ### Prepare your workspace
 Make sure you have VS code installed

-### Related Resources and Topics

 ### Delivery

-- Think about the delivery
+Get your starter code and delivery link here [asd](https://classroom.github.com/a/bLIQYHdv)